liuenfu2012/docs/guide/en/restore.md

 | --help        |  -h  | Command description |

 ::: tip
-By default, the recovery command will detect the database structure and set the database structure to the current version of the SiteServer CMS data structure.
-If this command is used for non-SiteServer CMS, set the **--data-only** parameter, the command will no longer detect and synchronize the SiteServer CMS database.
+By default, the recovery command will detect the database structure and set the database structure to the current version of the SS CMS data structure.
+If this command is used for non-SS CMS, set the **--data-only** parameter, the command will no longer detect and synchronize the SS CMS database.
 :::

 ## Example